absmach/magistrala-docs/docs/dashboards/areachart.md

 Click the `Add Widget` button, then select the **Area Chart** option from the widget list.
 This will open the **Create Area Chart** dialog, where the settings and data sources can be configured.

-### Configuring the Area Chart
+#### Configuring the Area Chart
+Start by setting up a single data source.

-1. **Value Name**: Enter the name of the value you wish to visualize, such as voltage or temperature.
+- **Value Name**: Enter the name of the value you wish to visualize, such as voltage or temperature.
-2. **Channel**: Select the channel that provides the data you want to plot.
+- **Channel**: Select the channel that provides the data you want to plot.
-3. **Client**: Choose the entity or device connected to the channel.
+- **Client**: Choose the entity or device connected to the channel.
-4. **Label**: Provide a meaningful label to differentiate each data source on the chart.
+- **Label**: Provide a meaningful label to differentiate each data source on the chart.
-5. **Area Color**: Pick a color for the filled area of the chart using the color picker.
+- **Area Color**: Pick a color for the filled area of the chart using the color picker.

 Multiple data sources can be added by clicking the `Add Source` button.